Tutorial: Assess physical servers for migration to Azure

 - Not ready for Azure: Shows issues and suggested remediation.

-Review cost details
+Review cost estimates

-This view shows the estimated compute and storage cost of running VMs in Azure.
+The assessment summary shows the estimated compute and storage cost of running VMs in Azure.

 - Estimated monthly costs for compute and storage are shown.

 - The cost estimation is for running the on-premises VMs on Azure VMs.
 The estimation doesn't consider PaaS or SaaS costs.